Leviticus

 The Calling

 In our study of Leviticus, we will look at God's call for His people to be holy.
-As we shall see, these words were given to Moses during the year that Israel spent at Mt.
+As we shall see, these words were given to Moshe during the year that Israel spent at Mt.
 Sinai.
 The Hebrew title is "Vayikra" which means "And he called" and God had called them out of Egypt but, as we shall see, He also called them to a life of living as God's people.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.